intlify/nuxt3/README.md

 It also has the purpose of finding issues on the vue-i18n-next so that `@nuxtjs/i18n` can support Nuxt3.

-- setup `vue-i18n` for your Nuxt3 project
+- Setup `vue-i18n` for your Nuxt3 project
   - You do not need to entrypoint codes with `createI18n`.
-- setup bundle tools
+- Setup bundle tools
   - `@intlify/vue-i18n-loader` and `@intlify/vite-plugin-vue-i18n` are included
-- setup `@intlify/vue-i18n-extendsions`
+- Locale resources importing

 ## 💿 Installation